andrus/japp-maven-plugin/README.md

 The plugin can package Java apps for the following platforms:

-* OS X Oracle Java (1.7 and newer).
-Build can be done on any platform (not just Mac).
-Build environment requires Java 7.
+* OS X - Oracle Java (1.7 and newer).
+Build can be done on any platform (not just Mac), at least Java 7 must be used.
-* OS X Apple Java (1.6 and older, should be considered legacy).
+* OS X - Apple Java (1.6 or 1.5, should be considered legacy).
 Build can be done on any platform (not just Mac).
 * Windows.
 Build must be performed on Windows, as it invokes an .exe.
-* Generic cross platform runnable Jar.
-Build can be done anywhere
+* Generic cross platform runnable jar.
+Build can be done anywhere.